Without Experience With Procurement Regulations, and Federal Procurement Law, Your Criminal Case Could be in Jeopardy.

-Hiring a Government Contract Fraud Attorney
+Hiring a Government Procurement Fraud Attorney

-Many defense contractors and corporate entities immediately seek to retain a traditional criminal defense attorney when an investigation for procurement fraud is launched.
+Many defense contractors and corporate entities immediately seek to retain a traditional criminal defense attorney when an investigation for government procurement fraud is launched.
 However, corporate executives and contractors quickly find out the lawyer is not well versed on the nuances involved in federal procurement law.
 For example, when small business contractors face criminal liability for violations of SBA programs, or FAR limitation on subcontracting regulations, there a specific legal definitions that do not apply in the traditional commercial sector.

 When federal agencies launch federal investigations against government contractors, they also have the resource and help from other agencies such as the Small Business Administration, the Inspector General, and the Veterans’ Administration to help them understand the various sub elements involved with False Claims Act and other government procurement fraud criminal cases.